Self-care approaches compared: Find what works for you

 Reactive self-care is not failure

 Needing to recover after a crash does not mean your self-care plan failed.
-Preventive habits reduce how often you hit that wall, but “both preventive and reactive self-care play a valid, necessary role at every life stage” (Riegel et al., 2012; Matarese et al., 2018).
+Preventive habits reduce how often you hit that wall, but both preventive and reactive self-care are recognized parts of a complete approach.
+A good system uses both: prevention to lower the frequency of crashes, and recovery to repair the ones that still happen.

 Preventive: reduces frequency